CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Taito.csc.fi cluster will be closed at the end of 2019.
-If you have some data that you want to preserve in the directories of Taito ( including $HOME, $WRKDIR and project directories) you have copy the data elsewhere before 1.1.
+If you have some data that you want to preserve in the directories of Taito ( including $HOME, $WRKDIR and project directories) you have to copy the data elsewhere before 1.1.
 2020.

 The new Allas object storage service provides a platform that you can use to store your data that is currently in Taito.